 Falling into the third list means that you need a minimum capital of around THB 3 million, which is higher compared to the two first lists.

-Getting a Foreign Business License (FBL)
+Foreign Business License (FBL)

 You can get a Foreign Business License from the Department of Business Development, but the application period can take a bit of time.

 To avoid the lengthy registration process, many foreigners decide to open a company together with Thai nationals, owning less than 49% of the shares of the company.